Yerevan Wine Days: Participants

 The event also hosts Armenian musicians, small bands and artists to join the musical part which is a set of various performances on large and several small stages situated in different parts of the streets.

 Visitors

+Yerevan Wine Days is a major tourism event in Armenia, annually welcoming thousands of tourists from around the world and positioning Armenia as one of the leading wine destinations on the global tourism map.
+The geographic diversity of visitors is vast—ranging from neighboring countries in the region to wine enthusiasts from Europe, Asia, the Americas, and even Australia.
+Yerevan Wine Days has become one of the rare events capable of bringing together a multicultural and multinational audience, creating a unique atmosphere of international connection and cultural exchange.

+Visitors have come from countries such as:

+Canada, USA, Colombia, Mexico, Australia, Belgium, Germany, Poland, France, Czech Republic, Hungary, Bulgaria, Scotland, Norway, Italy, Austria, Denmark, Russia, Ukraine, Belarus, Georgia, the Philippines, Switzerland, Singapore, China.

 Yerevan Wine Days had over 25,000 visitors in 2017, about 30,000 in 2018, and more than 30,000 in 2019.
 These numbers caught the attention of Forbes’ journalist Tom Mullen, who mentioned Yerevan Wine Days in his article "Yerevan City In Armenia Is A Jewel For Travel, Food And Wine":

 "Yerevan Wine Days—a two-day, free festival focused on showcasing national food and some 200 Armenian wines.
 The event includes music and traditional dances."

+By expanding the number of participating winemakers and partners, the event also tripled the number of festival visitors.
+In 2024, the event welcomed over 120,000 attendees over the course of three days.

 The Chronology of the Event

+Yerevan Wine Days has been held since 2017, and starting from 2021, it takes place annually on the first Friday, Saturday, and Sunday of June.